Illnesses and infections

 - Use a cool mist humidifier.
 Take your child outside if it is a cold day.

-- Do not give over-the-counter cough and cold medicines to children younger than 6 years old unless your doctor prescribes them, with the exception of medications used for fever.
+- Do not give over-the-counter cough and cold medicines to children younger than 6 years old unless your doctor prescribes them.
+The only exception is medication used for fever.

 For cases of very mild croup, your child may continue attending a child care facility or school if she feels well enough to take part in the activities.

-Talk to your doctor if your child:
+Talk to your doctor or go to the hospital if your child:

-- Has rapid or difficult breathing.
+- Has rapid or difficult breathing, or bluish coloured lips.